lucamaiano/data-driven-intrusion-detection/README.md

 Dotted lines indicate that if the node loses connection with the parent, it initiates a communication with another parent node.
 Notice that a lot of times nodes randomly disconnect and reconnect after a while.
 Now we can start a first analysis of our data.
 The first results are available in a [Jupyter Notebook](https://github.com/lucamaiano/data-driven-intrusion-detection/blob/master/ExploratoryAnalysis.ipynb).
 Notice that this is a very short first analysis!

+## Next Steps

+The rest of the analysis will continue in [Ioannis's repository](https://github.com/ichatz/iot-netprofiler).
+You can check there the rest of the work.